-- o Energy Dispersive XRF Energy dispersive x-Ray Fluorescence Spectrometer for the determination of species in ambient particulate matter. - o Ion Chromatography Ion-exchange chromatography (or ion chromatography) is a chromatography process that separates ions and polar molecules based on their affinity to the ion exchanger for the determination of species in ambient particulate matter. - o IMPROVE Thermal Optical Reflectance (TOR) analysis using the Interagency Monitoring of Protected Visual Environments (IMPROVE)\A protocol. - Inductively Coupled Plasma/Mass Spectrometry (ICP/MS) Inductively Coupled Plasma/Mass Spectrometry for the determination of metals including Lead concentration in ambient particulate matter.
+- Energy Dispersive XRF Energy dispersive x-Ray Fluorescence Spectrometer for the determination of species in ambient particulate matter. - Ion Chromatography Ion-exchange chromatography (or ion chromatography) is a chromatography process that separates ions and polar molecules based on their affinity to the ion exchanger for the determination of species in ambient particulate matter. - IMPROVE Thermal Optical Reflectance (TOR) analysis using the Interagency Monitoring of Protected Visual Environments (IMPROVE)A protocol.